 The two-man tree-cutting band very carefully cut the tree trunk by the trunk and lowered the cutting lengths to ground level without any damage whatsoever to the surrounding obstacles.
 The undercut or notch is the guiding or aiming groove for the shaft and is a V-shaped notch placed on the side of the shaft in the intended fall direction.
 It is worth noting that if the tree is protected by a conservation order or is located in a conservation area, work such as cutting, cutting, cutting and uprooting cannot be carried out on the tree.
 In this series, I will expand a five-step tree felling planning process that allows anyone who is cutting down trees to maintain control of the trees they are cutting down and also be as safe as possible during any tree cutting process.

 We had to wait about a month for the work to be completed, as they were very busy, but the boys came, shaped the tree beautifully and cleaned up the area afterwards.
 To portray the location of this multi-trunked coniferous tree, it had been planted as an ornament in a rockery, but over the years it had grown into a very large ten-trunked tree.
-If the tree needs to be removed and you suspect that logging will affect a power line, call the power company.
-In such cases, the most appropriate course of action is usually the felling and removal of the tree to ensure that the root of the problem is eradicated.
+If you suspect that logging will affect a power line near your property, call your local power company before attempting any work on your own.
+In such cases, it's usually best to hire an experienced professional who can safely remove any hazardous trees.